-- Indicative assessments in this unit are as follows: (1) individual report; (2) project 1 team report and presentation (including peer assessment); and (3) 'project 2 team report and presentation (including peer assessment).
+- Indicative assessments in this unit are as follows: (1) individual report; (2) participation and reflection; and (3) project team report and presentation (including peer assessment).
 Further information is available in the unit outline.

 - Unit Coordinator(s)

-- Associate Professor Sally Male (Semester 1) and Professor Carolyn Oldham (Semester 2)
+- Associate Professor Britta Bienen (Semester 1) and Dr Hongwei An (Semester 2)

 - Unit rules